-I’m not a barbecue sauce expert and Cody is obsessed with Sweet Baby Rays (ew) so I was intrigued when I tasted a lot of cumin in each of these.
+I’m not a bbq sauce expert and Cody is obsessed with Sweet Baby Rays (ew) so I was intrigued when I tasted a lot of cumin in each of these.
 I’m wondering now if that’s what “normal” sauce should taste like.
-It actually made me associate them as a delicious cross between a barbecue sauce and a salsa.
+It actually made me associate them as a delicious cross between a bbq sauce and a salsa.
 I think they’d be great as dips, especially the Smokey Brown Sugar since it was much thicker than the Medium and Hot.
 I tested out a small batch mixed with greek yogurt and it was so good, perfect to spread on a burger or just eat with chips.
 I’m a wimp and thought the Medium and Hot were spicy but it’s unlikely that you’ll be eating them out of the jar like me!

-I’ve been wondering how I’m going to now use the three open jars of barbecue sauce in my fridge (if Cody doesn’t eat them first)!
+I’ve been wondering how I’m going to now use the three open jars of bbq sauce in my fridge (if Cody doesn’t eat them first)!
 There are a couple of recipes listed on the Felton and Mary website including party wings or Black Bean & Brown Rice Mushroom Sliders which sound great.
 Or, I can slather it on pork chops, ribs or use it as a dip as I mentioned above.
 These would be a perfect addition to your Memorial Day menu, it’s not too late for one last stop at the grocery store!